 Apple pie is the name of the game during Thanksgiving, and this year, I’m pulling out all the stop and sharing this delicious gluten-free apple pie recipe with you.
 The pie filling is perfection, and I used a shortcut pie crust mix by Bob’s Red Mill.
 Bob’s Red Mill sponsored this post and it contains affiliate links.
 Please see my disclosures.

-If you’ve been scared to make a gluten-free pie crust in the past, I want to tell you that you don’t have to be afraid; it’s simpler than you think, and the pie crust tastes outstanding when you follow my pie crust recipe below.
+If you’ve been scared to make a gluten-free pie crust in the past, I want to tell you that you don’t have to be afraid because it’s simpler than you think, and the pie tastes outstanding.

 Making Gluten-Free Pie Crust

 First, add shortening and butter in your food processor and pulse 10 times, for one-second each, until the butter is the size of peas.

 If you have a food processor, use it because it will make preparing the pie crust much easier; however, if you don’t have a food processor, you can use a pastry cutter or two forks to cut the cold butter and shortening into the pie crust mix.